by Anne Parsonage

 How is it possible to forget about yourself, and serve the rest of the universe instead?
 There are many actions you could take to prepare the consciousness for this high state of being, this expansive giving attitude of the soul which enables the forgetting of your own lower desires in order to serve Life instead (and consequently, to experience the divine bliss of sainthood).
 For example, you could practice consciousness exercises to facilitate an initial recognition of the subjective nature of your own thoughts and emotions, and/or you could respectfully perform daily worship to a Higher Being, and/or you could contemplatively read scriptures from any of the major religions, and/or you could seek out a kind and wise teacher for guidance, and/or you could objectively observe nature, and/or you could volunteer to participate in a project that helps others, and/or you could try to simplify your life and reduce your personal possessions.
 The possibilities are endless.
 There is a unique path to this higher state of being for each individual soul.
 Yes, there are many things you could do, but there is only one thing you MUST do, in order to become a truly spiritual person.

 You must give your entire personality to God.
-That is Bhakti Yoga …the surrender of the ego out of deep religious devotion to the Divine Life.
+That is Bhakti Yoga …the surrender of the ego out of deep faithful devotion to the Divine Life.
 (Bhakti is the Sanskrit word for devotion to the Highest.)

 Bhakti yoga manifests as reverential devotion to Life (ie. to all of God’s creation).